Robert Webber: Film

-Webber had a 40-year career as a character actor, during which he appeared as Juror No. 12 in 12 Angry Men (1957), as Dudley Moore's gay lyricist in 10 (1979), and the father of Cybill Shepherd's character in the hit series Moonlighting.
+On screen, Webber had a 40-year career as a character actor, during which he appeared as Juror No. 12 in 12 Angry Men (1957), as Dudley Moore's gay lyricist in 10 (1979), and the father of Cybill Shepherd's character in the hit series Moonlighting.

-Other notable turns were in the movies The Nun and the Sergeant (1962), in which he played the lead; The Sandpiper (1965), in which he played a supporting role as Elizabeth Taylor's character's former lover; a killer in the Dean Martin spy spoof The Silencers (1966); a sadistic lowlife encountered by Paul Newman in the anti-hero detective drama Harper (1966); The Dirty Dozen (1967), where he played a general who disliked the character portrayed by Lee Marvin; and a hitman in Sam Peckinpah's Bring Me the Head of Alfredo Garcia (1974).
+Other notable turns were in the movies The Nun and the Sergeant (1962), in which he played the lead; The Sandpiper (1965), in which he played a supporting role as Elizabeth Taylor's character's former lover; a killer in the spy spoof The Silencers (1966); a sadistic lowlife in the neo-noir Harper (1966); The Dirty Dozen (1967); and a hitman in Sam Peckinpah's Bring Me the Head of Alfredo Garcia (1974).
 Other notable movies include The Great White Hope (1970), Midway (1976), Revenge of the Pink Panther (1978), Private Benjamin (1980), S.O.B.
 (1981), and Wild Geese II (1985).

-Several of the movies were directed by Blake Edwards.
+He was an frequent collaborator of director Blake Edwards.

+Television

 On television, Webber appeared in many of the popular dramas of the time, including Alfred Hitchcock Presents, Mannix, Kojak,The Outer Limits, The Virginian, The Fugitive, Ben Casey, Route 66, I Spy, The Rifleman, Mission: Impossible, S.W.A.T., and Ironside.

-He appeared in four episodes of Cannon: the 1971 episode "The Nowhere Man" as McMillan, the 1972 episode "That Was No Lady" as Clay Spencer," the 1973 episode "Memo from a Dead Man" as Barney Shaw and the 1974 episode "A Voice from the Grave" as the Hitman.
+He appeared in four episodes of Cannon: the 1971 episode "The Nowhere Man" as McMillan, the 1972 episode "That Was No Lady" as Clay Spencer," the 1973 episode "Memo from a Dead Man" as Barney Shaw, and the 1974 episode "A Voice from the Grave" as the Hitman.

 Webber appeared in four episodes of The Rockford Files: the January 1975 episode "Aura Lee, Farewell" as Senator Evan Murdock, the October 1975 episode "The Deep Blue Sleep" as Bob Coleman, the 1976 episode "The Oracle Wore a Cashmere Suit" as Roman Clementi and the episode "Never Send a Boy King to Do a Man's Job" as Harold Jack Coombs.

 Webber guest-starred on three episodes of Barnaby Jones: the October 1975 episode “The Price of Terror” as businessman Maxwell Strager and the 1978 two-part episode “Final Judgment” as Gene Gates.

+Personal life

+Webber married twice, once to actress Miranda Jones.

 Death

-Webber died from amyotrophic lateral sclerosis (also known as Lou Gehrig's disease) at age 64 in Malibu, California.
+Webber died from ALS (Lou Gehrig's disease) on May 19, 1989 in Malibu, California; he was age 64.